KonstantinPetrovichQWERTY/introduction-to-ML/lab4/README.md

 # Lab 4: Classifiers and Regularization Concepts

-This project explores various machine learning classifiers and the concept of regularization in classification problems.

 ## Objectives
 1. Understand and apply **Lasso** and **Ridge** regression.
 2. Explore the **Naïve Bayes** classifier.